siriganagari-raja-shekar/hospital-assignment-info6150/README.md

 8. Modal: Used to alert the user regarding different things
 9. Toast: Used to give user info regarding the form details
 10. Forms: Form controls and form validation from bootstrap were used
-11. Popovers: Used popovers as a tooltip
+11. Tooltip: Used tooltip in the newletter submit button

 Our current website consists of our home landing page and a subscription page for our current provided plans